tc39/proposal-object-freeze-seal-syntax/README.md

 Object.freeze and Object.seal are both useful functions, but they aren't particularly ergonomic to use, especially when dealing with deeply nested objects or trying to do complex things like create a superset of a frozen object.

 In addition, it would be useful to have these syntaxes in other places.
-It'd be useful to seal a destructuring exrpession, or freeze function arguments to create immutable bindings.
+It'd be useful to seal a destructuring expression, or freeze function arguments to create immutable bindings.

 ## Sketches